2023 Solar Incentives Guide for Golden Valley, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-To understand exactly how much money the ITC could save you, talk to your local Golden Valley solar panel installer.
+To find out exactly how much money the ITC could save you, contact your local Golden Valley solar panel installer.

-In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now referred to as the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems with the new act.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

-More information about the new Inflation Reduction Act can be found here.
-Your local Golden Valley solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Golden Valley solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives